pesto-students/airclass-f3-epsilon-1/README.md

 ## **About The Project**

 An AIRCLASS is a learning environment in which students (customers, partners, or any third party) engage with the lesson material online.
-Information is often conveyed through voice or video conferencing with several participants and instructors connected to the same chat interface.
+Information is often conveyed through video lectures with several participants and instructors connected to the same chat interface.
 However, not all AIRCLASS platforms require instructors.

 ## **Live Link**